 - What are the trail conditions like now?
 Will you need to bring snowshoes or another traction device for the trail?

 Also, learn all about how to prevent hypothermia and frostbite.
 You never know when the conditions could turn from bad to worse, especially if you’re several miles from the trailhead or civilization.
-For an in-depth account related to the body’s response to cold weather injuries and how to prevent and treat them, the book Hypothermia, Frostbite, & Other Cold Weather Injuries is a valuable source.
+For an in-depth account of the body’s response to cold weather injuries and how to prevent and treat them, the book Hypothermia, Frostbite, & Other Cold Weather Injuries is a valuable source.

 Finally, remember to pack your essential day hike accessories for any backcountry winter hike.
 In Tom Brown’s Field Guide, Wilderness Survival, the author recommends taking a few essential items, such as: